logo ninjaRemap

 Why Do You Need a Bigger MAF Sensor?

-The MAF sensor measures the amount of air entering the engine, converting the airflow into an electrical signal that the ECU can interpret.
-This information helps the ECU determine how much fuel to inject, optimizing the air-fuel ratio for combustion.
+The MAF sensor measures the amount of air entering the engine, converting the airflow into an voltage signal that the ECU can calculating air to determined engine function.
+This information helps the ECU determine the engine load for mathematics of fuel to inject, optimizing the air fuel ratio (AFR) for combustion and other things like spark advance or boost control.

 Upgrading to a larger MAF sensor is essential when tuning an engine for more power, particularly after modifications like: